-Return type pybamm.MatrixMultiplication
+Return type pybamm.
+MatrixMultiplication

-broadcast (symbol, domain, auxiliary_domains, broadcast_type) Broadcast symbol to a specified domain.
+broadcast (symbol, domain, auxiliary_domains, broadcast_type)

+Broadcast symbol to a specified domain.

-- symbol (pybamm.Symbol) The symbol to be broadcasted - domain (iterable of strings) The domain to broadcast to - broadcast_type (str) The type of broadcast, either: 'primary' or 'full' - Returns broadcasted_symbol The discretised symbol of the correct size for the spatial method concatenation(disc_children)
+- symbol (pybamm.Symbol) The symbol to be broadcasted - domain (iterable of strings) The domain to broadcast to - broadcast_type (str) The type of broadcast: 'primary to node', 'primary to edges', 'secondary to nodes', 'secondary to edges', 'full to nodes' or 'full to edges'

+Returns broadcasted_symbol - The discretised symbol of the correct size for the spatial method concatenation (disc_children)